sandeshgithubt/practiseDSAallASsignemnt/dsaassignmentjavaNS/README.md

-# NewtonSchoolFalconBatch
-All Codes for newton school falcon batch.
+All Codes for newton school